Santiago-Balcero/VolleyStatisticsAPI/README.md

 # TO DO

+- Test all endpoints then export postman collection
 - In update game statistics add a way to update also Player statistics
+- Add logging to all API
 - When creating a new game add a 1 to total Games in Player statistics
 - Previous two things also for teams scope????
-- Add logging to all API
 - Parametric texts for constants, get them from DB
 - A lint for python